ScottishCovidResponse/inference-for-contact-tracing-model/read_plots.md

 `exposure_probability4unit_contact` corresponds to the probability of exposure when contact weight is one, and this parameter determines the overall level of exposure.
 It is natural to see that small/large values of this parameter result in negative/positive SHAP values, respectively.
 This parameter mainly determines the scale of overall infection.
 - The third most important parameter is `exposure_exponent` which gives the sensitivity between contact strength and exposure probability.
-The high the exponent is, the more the exposure probability drastically increases by increase of contact weight.
+The higher the exponent is, the more the exposure probability drastically increases by increase of contact weight.
 It is also natural to see the importance of this parameter, because it enables to interprete the abstractly defined contact weight by a more explicit terminology of exposure probability.
 - We can see the influence of other parameters as well.
 The influence towards the entire death, however, is much smaller than the first three parameters.
 This implies that we must first tune the first three parameters